JasonLocklin/Dissertation/SA/Methods.md

 saccadic adaptation trials for both experiments.
-The upper portion depicts the on-screen stimuli presented during an individual trial, while the lower portion depicts expected eye movement relative to target onset and purturbations.
+The upper portion depicts the on-screen stimuli presented during an individual trial, while the lower portion depicts expected eye movement relative to target onset and perturbations.
 The case study (described later) utilized the same timing, but involved different initial target direction, saccade direction, and involved saccadic augmentation, rather than reduction.